Near Eastern Languages and Civilizations

 HTBA

-ARBC 502a, Intermediate Modern Standard Arabic IRanda Muhammed
+ARBC 502a, Intermediate Modern Standard Arabic IStaff

 A two-term course for students with previous background in Arabic.
 It is designed to improve proficiency in aural and written comprehension as well as in speaking and writing skills.
 The course aims to develop the following skills: reading to extract the gist as well as key details of written Modern Standard Arabic texts on a variety of academic, social, cultural, economic, and political topics; speaking with greater fluency and enhanced engagement in conversations on a variety of topics; mastering writing, easily forming and recognizing grammatically correct Arabic sentences.
 Prerequisite: ARBC 501 or successful completion of a placement test.